giellalt/giellalt.github.io/proof/hyph/how-to-hyphenate-without-hyphenator.md

 In some cases, e.g. when wanting to publish a book, correct hypehenation becomes important.
 This procedure shows how a book manuscript may be hyphenated also whan the hyphenation tools are not (yet) integrated in the spellcheckers.

 We assume that the manuscript is available in plain text format, in a file here called *manuscript.txt*, and that you have downloaded the `lang-xxx` catalogue from github (`xxx` being the ISO code for you language), as found [here](https://giellalt.github.io/LanguageModels.html).
-If so, do the following:
+If so, do the following (parts 1-3 you do only once, 4-7 again for each new document):

 1. In the terminal window, go to your language catalogue `lang-xxx`
 1. Set up the language for hyphenation (you may have other enable-options as well):